appwrite/appwrite/README.md

 We truly ❤️ pull requests!
 If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

+Please let us know if you encounter any issue by filing an [issue](https://github.com/appwrite/appwrite/issues).

 ## Security

 For security issues, kindly email us [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue in GitHub.